Skip to main content

 Version: 9.2

-Intro to Datasets
+Introduction to Datasets

 Types of Datasets

-• Managed Datasets: Store data inside Qrvey’s Elasticsearch-based repository.
+Managed datasets store data inside Qrvey’s Elasticsearch-based repository.

 • Data is imported and indexed within Qrvey, making it available even if the original connection is offline.